 Knead the clay as directed to get it ready, then roll it out on a clean surface to about 1/4″ thick.

-Place your card stock designs on the clay and cut them out with a craft knife.
+Place your card stock designs on the clay to use as a template and cut them out with a craft knife.
+Discard the template.

 Follow package instructions for baking the clay.